Last updated on April 16, 2025

 5.)
 Tell an Interesting Story

 Interesting businesses will forever have a special place in the hearts and minds of the general public.
-It helps if you can tell a story about your company that could hold your customers’ attention.
+It helps to tell a story about your company that could hold your customers’ attention.
 It doesn’t even have to be precisely accurate.
 No one cares about the absolute truth of who started your business.
 No one thought a Ronald McDonald clown just up and went making fries and burgers.

 MORE: